0livare/pushup-cli/README.md

 zp-NVM-8907-supportAdditionalProviders
 ```

 To follow this standard, devs will often create a local branch in that format and then just push it up like normal.
-But as you've probably found (if you've made your way to this page), that method has some drawbacks.
+But as you've probably found (if you've made your way here), that method has some drawbacks:

 - It's super repetitive
-- For some reason it's always harder than it should be to remember the damn format
+- For some reason it's always harder than it should be to remember the damn format you're supposed to use
 - Your branch names become so long and a pain to type
 - Even terminal auto-complete can't help very much because the repetitive part of the branch name tends to be at the beginning, and for auto-complete to work you at least have to type it out until you get to a unique portion of the branch name.